brenoxav/philippe-jaroussky-concert/README.md

 - It's responsive and has optimized versions for two sizes:
     - mobile: up to 768px;
     - desktop: from 768px;
-- It folows the colors, typographies and layout of the given design.
+- It follows the colors, typographies and layout of the given design.

 ## Built With